q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 ```
 #### What is happening here?
 * Method starts by creating an array of columns for icons.
 If we have 9 icons, then to stack them how many lines are required?
 10.
-* Then we modify that array into list of tuple.
+* Then we modify that array into a list of tuples.
 Store (y1, y2) for each column.
 * Initialize dictionaries `icon_pos` and `mode_pos`.
-* For each image on icons directory:
+* For each image on the icons directory:
-    * Read image and resize it to shape that fits completely on cols.
+    * Read the image and resize it to a shape that fits completely on cols.
-    * Store img on `icon_pos`, key be cols and value be image.
+    * Store img on `icon_pos`, key be cols and value be an image.
     * Store cols on `mode_pos`, key as mode name and value as cols.
 * Make attributes for `cols`, `icon_position`, `current_icons`, `mode_pos`.

 ### Method: Set Colors
-This method is used to change the color of pointer/draw when pointer lies above it for some frames.
-We can change color from dropdown menu.
+This method is used to change the color of the pointer/draw when the pointer lies above it for some frames.
+We can change color from drop-down menu.
 Colors are either provided from outside of use default.
 ```python
     def set_colors(self, col=None, new_colors=None):
         """